 Cost: INR 350 per person; Where: Rathore Nagar, Queens Road, Vaishali Nagar

 If you want some excellent dal bati churma at a reasonable rate, go to Natraj at MI road.
-They serve simple and inexpensive north Indian and Rajasthani thalis, with different breads, Gatta, sangri and yogurt salads.
+They serve simple and inexpensive north Indian and Rajasthani thalis.
+They serve Rajasthani delicacies with different breads, Gatta, sangri and yogurt salads.
 Go empty stomach and feast on their thali that consists of multiple traditional items.
-Natraj Restaurant is famous for its Rajasthani food in Jaipur.
+Natraj Restaurant is famous for the best Rajasthani food in Jaipur.

 Cost: INR 450 per person; Where: MI Road